Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Electronic marketing and internet use

-Electronic marketing Are there rules specifically governing unsolicited electronic marketing (spam)?
-The Unsolicited Electronic Messages Ordinance (Chapter 563) regulates the sending of commercial electronic messages – including pre-recorded telephone messages, faxes, text messages and emails – for the purpose of offering, supplying or promoting goods, services, facilities, land or business opportunities, among other things.
+The Unsolicited Electronic Messages Ordinance (Chapter 593) regulates the sending of commercial electronic messages – including pre-recorded telephone messages, faxes, text messages and emails – for the purpose of offering, supplying or promoting goods, services, facilities, land or business opportunities, among other things.

 Organisations can send unsolicited commercial electronic messages to any telephone or fax number that is not registered on the do-not-call register, subject to their compliance with the Unsolicited Electronic Messages Ordinance (Chapter 563) and related regulations.
 For example, a sender must: